 Most scholarships are based on academic ability and financial need.
 A few scholarships are based on academic ability without consideration of financial need.

-The monetary value of each scholarship varies depending upon the amount available in each individual scholarship fund.
+The monetary value of each scholarship varies.

 Scholarships are designated as non-renewable one-year awards or renewable multi-year awards depending upon the scholarship fund criteria, as established by the donor of the scholarship fund.